 It may sound like mad science, but fruit physically digests faster than any other food you eat.
 Combining fruit with other foods or eating fruit after starches and protein can cause gas and bloating.
 I’m no expert, but the less trouble I have with digestion, the clearer my skin is.
 I love raspberries, blueberries, grapefruit, or strawberries in the morning after my lemon water.

-4. Sleep on your back & wash your pillowcase
+4. Sleep on your back and wash your pillowcase weekly

 She also recommended washing pillowcases weekly.
-We spend 6-8 hours (hopefully!) on our pillows nightly, and without frequent laundering, oil and debris will build up and cause breakouts.
-I rotate between a silk pillowcase and my beloved L.L.
-Bean cotton pillowcase (it’s like sleeping on a cloud!), washing them together biweekly to save laundering time.
+We spend many hours on our pillows nightly, and without frequent laundering, oil and debris will build up and cause breakouts.
+I rotate between a silk pillowcase and a cotton pillowcase, washing them together biweekly to save laundering time.

-It might seem challenging at first, but – trust me – once your skin starts to get that glow that can go without makeup, you won’t even think about cheese, milk, or that Ben & Jerry’s Half Baked.
+It might seem challenging at first, but once your skin starts to get that glow that can go without makeup, you won’t even think about cheese, milk, or that Ben & Jerry’s Half Baked.
 Try substitutions like cashew milk in coffee, coconut yogurt for a snack, and dairy-free ice cream if you really miss your dairy fix.

 Do you have any secrets for maintaining clear, radiant skin?
 I’m always interested in learning what other people do, so let me know in the comments or on Instagram!